Trade Surplus

 Definition of Trade Surplus:

-A trade surplus occurs when a country’s balance of trade is positive.
-Countries with a trade surplus export more than they import.
+A trade surplus occurs when a country’s balance of trade is positive, which means the value a country exports exceeds the value it imports.

 Detailed Explanation:

-A country's balance of trade measures the relationship between a country’s exports and imports.
-It is calculated by subtracting the value of imports from the value of exports.
-A country has a trade surplus when its balance is positive because exports exceed imports.
+A country’s balance of trade equals the value of its exports minus its imports.
+A country has a trade surplus when its balance is positive because its exports exceed its imports.
 A country has a trade deficit when its trade balance is negative.
 In this case, imports exceed exports.

 US Trade balance